Happy Easter and Passover from Amy

 After they’ve cooled, break into pieces (like peanut brittle or bark) and enjoy!

-Have a happy Easter and Passover!
+From my family to yours, have a happy Easter and Passover!